 NPVP Sponsors provide us with valuable tools and services to help ensure our success and to enjoy the rewards of serving deserving non-profit organizations as well.
 Our sincere thank you to our sponsors:

 You’ll experience measurable results: SDLC project knowledge will be broadened; your network will be expanded; your skills will grow, and your resume will be enhanced.
 And the satisfaction of serving a needy cause is a reward we cannot measure.

 Our NPVP Program was proud to serve the Vallado Project which ended in the Summer of 2015.

-Developed an online application for international orphanages in low income areas or third world countries where homeless children have little resources.
-This new application provides broad awareness of their needs and a new donation management and sponsorship system, introductions to the children of the orphanage through profiles and recorded messages, an audio/video multilingual pen pal system to connect the children with new encouraging relationships, and more.
+Developed an online application for international orphanages in low-income areas or third world countries where homeless children have little resources.
+This new application provides a broad awareness of their needs and new donation management and sponsorship system, introductions to the children of the orphanage through profiles and recorded messages, and audio/video multilingual pen pal system to connect the children with new encouraging relationships, and more.
 This new application will be replicated for other orphanages.